dhermes/bezier/docs/abi/status.rst

 status module
 #############

-.. c:type:: Status
+.. c:enum:: Status

    This enum contains all status codes that can be returned from procedures that can fail for **some** inputs.

-   .. c:var:: SUCCESS
+   .. c:enumerator:: SUCCESS

       (``0``)
       Procedure exited with no error.

-   .. c:var:: BAD_MULTIPLICITY
+   .. c:enumerator:: BAD_MULTIPLICITY

       (``1``)
       An iterative method (e.g. Newton's method) failed to converge because it